weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 2.7 Definition By a sequence, we mean a function f defined on the set J of all positive integers.
 Iff (n)= x,, for ne J, it is customary to denote the sequence f by the symbol {x,), or sometimes by x;, X,, X3,....
 The values off, that is, the elements x, , are called the ferms of the sequence.
-If A is a set and if x, € A for all neJ, then {x,} is said to be a sequence in A, or a sequence of elements of A.
+If A is a set and if x,  \in  A for all neJ, then {x,} is said to be a sequence in A, or a sequence of elements of A.

 Note that the terms xy, X, , X3,... of a sequence need not be distinct.